pedrotski/CS-GO-Server-Configs-server.cfg/README.md

 It's also in my best interest to make sure people are educated about the commands that they are running on their server.

+## Need More Help With Your Game Server?
 If you need help then ask our friendly community Discord in #tech-support at https://www.ghostcap.com